Children among 29 survivors as plane crash kills 38 in Kazakhstan

 Some of the videos posted on social media showed survivors dragging fellow passengers away from the wreckage.

+The news agency quoted Richard Aboulafia, an analyst at consultancy AeroDynamic Advisory, who also raised doubt over a bird strike.

+“You can lose control of the plane, but you don’t fly wildly off course as a consequence,” he said.

-Azeri president Ilham Aliyev said that it was too soon to speculate on the reasons behind the crash, but said bad weather in Grozny had forced the flight to divert.
+However, Azeri president Ilham Aliyev said that it was too soon to speculate on the reasons behind the crash, and said bad weather in Grozny had forced the flight to divert.

-“The information provided to me is that the plane changed its course between Baku and Grozny due to worsening weather conditions and headed to Aktau airport, where it crashed upon landing,” he said.
+Mr Aliyev said: “The information provided to me is that the plane changed its course between Baku and Grozny due to worsening weather conditions and headed to Aktau airport, where it crashed upon landing.”

 Commercial aviation-tracking websites monitored the flight as it flew north on its scheduled route along the west coast before it disappeared.
 It then reappeared on the east coast, where it circled near Aktau airport before crashing into the beach.